altruios/namshubettulpa/public/namshubettuple/a-stone-walled-kink.md

 "I broke the connection, I’m responsible...
 But I don’t think I killed her, not exactly"
 ~Kent waited, but Martha said nothing further ~
-*Her head tilted slightly to the side...~
+*Her head tilted slightly to the side...*
 ~he watched her, her eyes were following something...~ ~back and forth.~
 "Connection?"
 "You don’t have any hooks, she did"
+}
+{
 *Kent raised his hand to support his head, his fingers reaching back to scratch the back.*
 ~the coffee was weak, and it was late, he felt his patience running thin.~ "You want to make that make a little more sense to me?"
 "I’m not sure I can"